tyhawkins/DockerStyleGuide/README.md

 ## Justify commands and packages, use && convention

-These two combined massively increase readability and maintainability of Dockerfiles
+These two combined massively increase readability and maintainability of Dockerfiles.
+Commands and packages should be justified to the same level of indentation.

     WORKDIR /opt/